maubanel/GMS2-Animation/horizontal-movement/README.md

 ##### `Step 2.`\|`BTS`|:small_blue_diamond: :small_blue_diamond:

 Now *press* the <kbd>Play</kbd> button in the top menu bar to launch the game.
 Woops the ball starts in the center.
 Lets move it off screen to the top left then play again.
 The ball is not going far enough.
 I found an **hspeed** of `10` works best.
+The ball keeps going off screen but we will add some horizontal ground friction next.

 https://user-images.githubusercontent.com/5504953/151790171-9fa117dc-2603-4306-bb73-4d9107e52ded.mp4